sobolevn/git-secret/CONTRIBUTING.md

 1. Firstly, you will need to setup development hooks with `make install-hooks`
 2. Make changes to the files that need to be changed
 3. When making changes to any files inside `src/` you will need to rebuild the binary `git-secret` with `make clean && make build` command
-4. Run [`shellcheck`](https://github.com/koalaman/shellcheck) against all your changes with `find src utils -type f -name '*.sh' -print0 | xargs -0 -I {} shellcheck {}`
+4. Run [`shellcheck`][shellcheck] against all your changes with `find src utils -type f -name '*.sh' -print0 | xargs -0 -I {} shellcheck {}`
-5. Now, add all your files to the commit with `git add --all` and commit changes `git commit`, make sure you write a good commit message, which will explain your works
+5. Now, add all your files to the commit with `git add --all` and commit changes with `git commit`, make sure you write a good message, which will explain your work
-6. When running `git commit` the tests will run automatically, you commit will be canceled if they fail
+6. When running `git commit` the tests will run automatically, your commit will be canceled if they fail
 7. Push to your repository, make a pull-request against `develop` branch.
-Please, make sure you have *one* commit per pull-request
+Please, make sure you have **one** commit per pull-request

 ### Branches

-We have three long-live branches: `master`, `staging` and `develop` (and `gh-pages`).
+We have three long-live branches: `master`, `staging` and `develop` (and `gh-pages` for static site).

 It basically looks like that:

 > `your-branch` -> `develop` -> `staging` -> `master`

-- `master` branch is protected, since `antigen` and tools like it installs the app from main branch directly.
+- `master` branch is protected, since `antigen` and tools like it install the app from the main branch directly.
 So only fully tested code goes there
-- `staging` - this brach is used to create a new `git` tag and a `github` release, then it gets merged into `master`
+- `staging` - this branch is used to create a new `git` tag and a `github` release, then it gets merged into `master`
 - `develop` is where the development is done and the branch you should send your pull-requests to

 ### Continuous integration

 CI is done with the help of `travis`. `travis` handles multiple environments:

-- `Docker`-based jobs, or so-called 'integration tests', these tests creates a local release, installs it with the package-manager and then runs unit-tests and system checks
+- `Docker`-based jobs or so-called 'integration tests', these tests create a local release, install it with the package manager and then run unit-tests and system checks
-- `OSX` jobs, they just assure that everything will work under `OSX`
+- `OSX` jobs, which handle basic unit-tests on `OSX`
-- Native `travis` jobs, which handles basic unit-tests and stylechecks
+- Native `travis` jobs, which handle basic unit-tests and stylechecks

 ### Release process